-In the normal course of business, our personnel made use of aircraft owned as personal assets by entities controlled by Messrs.
-Rowan and Harris.
-Messrs.
-Rowan and Harris paid for their respective purchases of the aircraft and bear all operating, personnel and maintenance costs associated with their operation for personal use.
-Payments by us for the business use of these aircraft by Messrs.
-Rowan and Harris and other of our personnel are determined based on a specified hourly rate.
-From January 1, 2022 through June 30, 2023, AAM made payments of \$7,979,305 and \$94,631 for the use of such aircraft owned by entities controlled by Messrs.
-Rowan and Harris, respectively.
+In the normal course of business, our personnel made use of an aircraft owned as a personal asset by an entity controlled by Mr. Rowan.
+Mr. Rowan paid for the purchase of the aircraft and bears all operating, personnel and maintenance costs associated with his operation for personal use.
+Payments by us for the business use of the aircraft by Mr. Rowan and other of our personnel are determined based on a specified hourly rate.
+From January 1, 2023 through December 31, 2023, Apollo made payments of \$2,391,485 for the use of such aircraft owned by an entity controlled by Mr. Rowan.

 Apollo Management Holdings, L.P. ("AMH"), a subsidiary of AGM, leases an aircraft from time to time for business use from Bank of Utah, not in its individual capacity but solely as owner trustee ("BOU"), of an aircraft beneficially owned by MarCar 5000 LLC ("MarCar"), a company beneficially owned by Marc Rowan.
 For its flights under the lease, AMH pays rent to BOU and pays the costs to hire flight crew and operate the aircraft.
 The agreements were approved by the Conflicts Committee of the AAM Board based on Apollo's interest in ensuring the safety and security of Mr. Rowan for his business flights for Apollo.
 AMH also receives a waiver of liability claims from Mr. Rowan, MarCar and BOU.
-From January 1, 2022 through June 30, 2023, AMH paid rent of \$2,685,470 under the lease and paid additional costs of \$1,751,204 for flight crew, fuel and operational expenses for its business use of the aircraft.
+From January 1, 2023 through December 31, 2023, AMH paid rent of \$2,762,846 under the lease and paid additional costs of \$1,910,251 for flight crew, fuel and operational expenses for its business use of the aircraft.